julianeon/julianeon/books.md

 I learned a lot from Global Capitalism by Freidan.

+It goes well with The Penguin History of the World, which gives you the basics.

 The Chosen by Karabel is incredible, a history of American university admissions.

 The Making of the Atomic Bomb by Rhodes is great too.

-The Penguin History of the World was also great, for what it is.

 If you like psychology, Barrett's How Emotions Are Made is a classic in the making.